 Proud to be Part of the State’s First Program in National Security and Intelligence

-As part of the Open Source Intelligence Exchange, Nick Oliveto was part of a team of students working to protect U.S. President Barack Obama during his visit to West Virginia for a mine disaster memorial service.
-Oliveto helped monitor the web and social media in real time and passed along potential threats to the state’s Fusion Center.
-“The program offers me a chance to ‘be First’ every day at OSIX.
+“The program offers me a chance to be first every day at OSIX.
 When I enter the lab, I don’t know what I might find or who will be using the intelligence I produce – which is part of the intelligence business – but I know it will be something no one else in the intelligence community has seen or knows.
-That makes me excited to come to work,” Oliveto said.
-FSU is the first higher education institution in the state to offer a degree in National Security and Intelligence.
+That makes me excited to come to work.
+I think that makes the NSI program at Fairmont State University as ‘first’ as it gets.”